aceliwang/potatopsych/Practice - PsychScene Videos.md

 ### MEQ2.3 What collateral information would you require?
 (4 marks)

+> Structure:
+> - Who
+> - What
+> Missing: evidence for psychiatric disorders (hyperarousal, social withdrawal, depression)

+- Collateral from wife and GP regarding information
-- Cover history with cultural sensitivity
+  - Emphasis on cultural sensitivity
-- Risk assessment
+- Risk assessment re risk of harm to self and others
 - Review of sleep parameters
-- Drug and alcohol usage
+- Drug and alcohol usage: culturally appropriate, substance from traditional doctors
-- Psychosocial functioning
+- Psychosocial functioning: stressors leading to adjustment issues
-- HPC
+- Evidence for morbidity: hyperarousal, social withdrawal, depression

 ### MEQ2.4 During your assessment, you found no psychiatric diagnosis.
 He states that his wife has been busy with her work and his two teenage sons that are not interested in cultural activity which he finds very frustrating.
 Outline your management plan.